How Tai Chi Calms Anxiety and Resets the Amygdala

 Interoception is the brain’s ability to sense internal states such as:

 Anxiety distorts this sense.
-The body sends normal signals, but the brain interprets them as danger.
-A slight increase in heart rate feels like an impending panic attack.
-A tight muscle feels like something is wrong.
+Normal signals get interpreted as danger.
+A small rise in heart rate can feel like an impending panic attack.

 Tai Chi retrains this system.

 Because movement is slow, the brain can process internal signals without triggering alarm.
-You feel your weight shift, your ribs expand, your breath deepen, and your heart settle.
-Over time, your brain begins to recognize these sensations as safe.
+Over time, the brain recognizes these sensations as safe.

 3. Baroreceptor Sensitivity